Category Archives: Gluing & Repairs

 Gluing on a skeg patch

 As stick-ons go, this is not a mission critical job but you want to line it up dead straight which I now see is better done with the boat inflated.
 I just used the rear seam, hoping it was along the middle line.
-Anfibio recommend Helaplast which they can’t post outside of Germany but which you can buy on ebay.uk (from Germany…) for €7 for 50ml.
+Anfibio recommend Helaplast which they can’t post outside of Germany, but which you can buy on ebay.uk (from Germany…) for €7 for 50ml.

 There must be something similar in the UK, but the problem is identifying it against something that provenly works.
-I had some Goop contact adhesive, but whatever the ‘Automotive’ variant is, it did not stick at all.
+I had some Goop contact adhesive, but whatever their ‘Automotive’ variant is, it did not stick at all.
 So I decided to try some Aquasure+FD, leaving it to cure for half an hour before sending in the roller.
 That seems to have worked.

 Using stock TXL mounts sort of works

-Thigh straps
+Knee straps

 Anfibio sent me their latest 5-point thigh straps which I tried and liked on the Revo (left).
 But to make full use of them would require gluing on up to 8 extra patches (if not ideally the ladder patch; left).